DaehwanKimLab/hisat2/MANUAL.markdown

 </td></tr></table>

-The `hisat-inspect` index inspector
+The `hisat2-inspect` index inspector
 =====================================

-`hisat-inspect` extracts information from a HISAT index about what kind of index it is and what reference sequences were used to build it.
+`hisat2-inspect` extracts information from a HISAT2 index about what kind of index it is and what reference sequences were used to build it.
 When run without any options, the tool will output a FASTA file containing the sequences of the original references (with all non-`A`/`C`/`G`/`T` characters converted to `N`s).